-I have read these questions before on various forums, and the usual response is something along the lines, "If you can't afford the aquarium, you can't afford the animal; choose a different hobby."
+I have read these questions before on various forums, and the usual response is something along the lines of, "If you can't afford the aquarium, you can't afford the animal; choose a different hobby."
 Well, that does not answer the question, and it is a legit one.
 Why do some people get worked up when pet owners talk about animal expenses?
 It doesn't mean the person doesn't love their animal if they want things cheaper.

-For a long time I wondered this myself.
-Why does the price triple and quadruple, and so on as the gallons increase?
-Why can't I find a 75 gal. tank for less than $130?
+For a long time, I wondered this myself.
+Why does the price triple and quadruple, and so on, as the gallons increase?
+Why can't I find a 75-gallon tank for less than $130?
 Why do five glass sheets glued together cost so much?
 It is just glass.

-Well, glass is not that cheap to begin with, at least not compared to plastic (excluding Acrylic, which I will get to in a moment).
-Taking a natural element like sand and melting it between1,099° F and 1,501° F takes a lot of energy, and in some factories they must keep glass in liquid form for lengths at a time.
+Well, glass is not that cheap to begin with, at least not compared to plastic (excluding acrylic, which I will get to in a moment).
+Taking a natural element like sand and melting it between 1,099° F and 1,501° F takes a lot of energy, and in some factories they must keep glass in liquid form for lengths at a time.

 Okay, but that does not explain the unbalance of price as they get bigger.
 Well, there are two reasons why the price sky-rockets as the gallons increase: thickness and material.

 The bigger the tank, the more water that glass has to hold.
-Water is pretty heavy and it is asking a lot for five glass sheets to stick together without succumbing to the pressure.
-So in some cases the glass has to be thicker.
-The photos on the right show the difference of thickness between 10 gallons.
-This explains why the price more than just doubles; the manufactures have to also compensate for the thickness and not just the length and width of the sheets.
+Water is pretty heavy, and it is asking a lot for five glass sheets to stick together without succumbing to the pressure.
+So, in some cases, the glass has to be thicker.
+The photos above show the difference of thickness between 10 gallons.
+This explains why the price more than just doubles; the manufacturers have to also compensate for the thickness and not just the length and width of the sheets.

-Sometimes the glass just being thicker isn't enough.
+Sometimes, the glass just being thicker isn't enough.
 There are two common types of aquarium glass: tempered and plate glass.

-Plate glass (flat glass, sheet glass) cannot hold as much water, but it certainly suffices for the smaller aquariums.
+- Plate glass (flat glass, sheet glass) cannot hold as much water, but it certainly suffices for the smaller aquariums.
 This material can be drilled and cracked without shattering.

 Tempered glass is more expensive than plate glass, and so that is why bigger aquariums jump in price; they're made of the strong stuff, tempered.

-Acrylic resembles glass, but it is stronger, lighter, and can be bent during manufacturing so it comes in different shapes and not just the standard five sheet rectangle like most aquariums.
+Acrylic resembles glass, but it is stronger, lighter, and can be bent during manufacturing so it comes in different shapes and not just the standard five-sheet rectangle like most aquariums.
 Although acrylic fish tanks can come in all sizes, the extremely big tanks, like 200 gallons, would more than likely be acrylic because they can withstand such weight more than tempered glass.